prasenjeet-symon/bookmark-manager/work-by-symon.md

 ## 26 Jan 2024

-## UserSetting Prisma Model
+## Prisma Model Implementation

+### 1. **UserSetting Prisma Model**
-- Implemented the `UserSetting` Prisma model, capturing user-specific settings such as dark mode, number of columns, and more.
+   - Implemented the `UserSetting` Prisma model capturing user-specific settings such as dark mode, number of columns, and more.
    - Designed the model with structured fields, contributing to a personalized user experience.

-## UserTab Prisma Model
+### 2. **UserTab Prisma Model**
    - Introduced the `UserTab` Prisma model, allowing users to create and customize individual tabs within the application.
    - Established a relation to associate each tab with a specific user, enhancing content organization.

-## Category Prisma Model
+### 3. **Category Prisma Model**
    - Implemented the `Category` Prisma model, representing categories within the application for organizing content.
    - Established relationships with the `UserTab` model to maintain data consistency and flexibility.

-## Link Prisma Model
+### 4. **Link Prisma Model**
    - Introduced the `Link` Prisma model, facilitating the organization and management of individual links within the application.
    - Established relationships with the `Category` model for structured content representation.

-## Tag and HiddenTag Prisma Models
+### 5. **Tag and HiddenTag Prisma Models**
    - Implemented the `Tag` and `HiddenTag` Prisma models, providing a robust mechanism for categorizing and managing links with user-defined tags and hidden tags.
    - Established many-to-many relationships with the `Link` model for effective content organization.

-## User Authentication Functionality
+## User Authentication

+### 6. **User Authentication Functionality**
    - Implemented user signup, login, forgot password, and password reset functionalities.
    - Enhanced security through password hashing, JWT generation, and email validation.
    - Enabled users to securely create accounts, log in, and recover passwords.

-## Google Sign-In and Sign-Up
+### 7. **Google Sign-In and Sign-Up**
    - Implemented Google Sign-In and Sign-Up functionalities for enhanced user authentication.
    - Validated Google authentication tokens and created JWTs for secure user sessions.

-## Token Validity Check
+### 8. **Token Validity Check**
    - Implemented a route to check the validity of provided tokens.
    - Enhanced security by allowing clients to verify token validity before sensitive operations.

-## User Settings Management
+## User Settings and Tabs Management

+### 9. **User Settings Management**
    - Implemented routes for retrieving and updating user settings.
    - Enhanced the user experience by providing personalized configurations.

-## User Tabs Management
+### 10. **User Tabs Management**
    - Implemented routes for retrieving, adding, and updating user tabs.
    - Improved content organization and customization for users.

 These features collectively lay the groundwork for a secure, modular, and user-friendly application.
 The commit not only focuses on enhancing security but also contributes to a more organized and personalized user experience.
 The implemented functionalities provide a strong foundation for future development and user-centric feature additions.